Welcome to The ID Co.’s privacy notice.

 - Identify Data includes first name, maiden name, last name, title and date of birth.

-- Financial Data includes bank account details, credit history and reports, and credit card details.
+- Financial Data includes bank account details and credit history and report details.

 - Transaction Data includes details about payments to and from you and other details of Services you have purchased from us.